GuilhermeLossio/LittleSimInterview/README.md

 # LittleSimInterview
 This game are being made for a interview in Little Sim World.

-I plan to add more to this Read Me in the future.
+I plan to add more things to this Read Me in the future.